skyth3r/Skyth3r.github.io/content/articles/why-you-need-a-personal-website.md

 So going forward I'll be hosting more of my content here on this website where I don't need to worry about another platform dying out and losing my content.
 Hosting my content also gives me the ability to fully control how my website/content looks.

 This doesn’t mean I’m quitting on using other platforms entirely but instead I plan on using this website to complement my activity on other digital platforms.
-You'll likely see my cross-posting most of my content from here to these other platforms for visibility (A practice coined as [POSSE](https://indieweb.org/POSSE) by IndieWeb).
+You'll likely see me cross-posting most of my content from here to these other platforms for visibility (a practice coined as [POSSE](https://indieweb.org/POSSE) by IndieWeb).

 ## The benefits of having a personal website
-There are a great number of benefits as to why you should have your own website but here are the reasons that really matter to me:
+There are a great number of benefits of having your own website but here are the reasons that really matter to me:

 **Platform independent**